URL path: Index page // Antimony (Sb)

 Antimony (Sb)

-Antimony (Sb) is a silver-white metal found in the earth's crust.
+Antimony (Sb) is a silver-white metal in the earth's crust.
 The antimony ores are extracted and then mixed with other metals to form alloys or in combination with oxygen to form antimony oxide.
-Antimony is not used alone because it breaks easily but when mixed in alloys, it is used in lead batteries, welds, metal tubes, bearings, etc. Antimony oxide is added to textiles and plastics to prevent them from catching fire.
-It is also used in paints, ceramics, fireworks, and as a coating on plastic, metal and glass surfaces.
+Antimony is not used alone because it breaks easily, but when mixed in alloys, it is used in lead batteries, welds, metal tubes, bearings, etc. Antimony oxide is added to textiles and plastics to prevent them from catching fire.
+It is also used in paints, ceramics, fireworks, and as a coating on plastic, metal, and glass surfaces.

 How is someone exposed to Antimony?